- Location: West Virginia

 A cosmetic total loss occurs when the vehicle is deemed to be a total loss, but the damages are entirely cosmetic.
 Unlike a salvage vehicle, a vehicle that is a cosmetic total loss should require no repairs in order for it to operate both legally and safely in West Virginia.

-If your vehicle is a cosmetic total loss, you must complete an Application for Cosmetic Total Loss Certification.
+If your vehicle is a cosmetic total loss, you must complete an Certification of Cosmetic Total Loss (Form SV-5).
 The fee is $10.

 Some parts of West Virginia have had serious flooding problems over the past several years, which have led to widespread home and vehicle damage.
 By law, a dealer or an individual selling a vehicle is supposed to tell you if a vehicle was once considered salvage; unfortunately, this doesn't mean they will.